oOperaho/Cruzeiro/README.md

   * The _requirements.txt_ has to contain all the packages/versions that are being used on the application.
 I also forgot to put a "discord==1.0.1" line to invoke the main discord package.
   * On Heroku CLI, i had to make a **heroku ps:scale web=1 worker=1** after update the Procfile.
-This line sets the amount of dynos that will be used.
+This line sets the amount of dynos that the application will use.
   Also, i had to enable the options of web and worker (after commit) on Heroku dashboard resources page.

   ![Heroku Resources](https://user-images.githubusercontent.com/61850743/120261954-58afb280-c26f-11eb-83aa-506cdfd54591.png)